-Fleming Park/Blue Springs Campground – (Blue Springs): This is a park high on the list for a visit.
+Fleming Park/Blue Springs Campground – (Blue Springs): Met some other RVers at this park in 2017.
+Other than not having any view and not being on the water it is great for a week or two.
+The daily rates were reasonable as well.
+And if had full hookups and good cell phone coverage.
 RV Park reviews ratings are among the highest in the state.
 This park should have better access to downtown Kansas City because it is located near Interstate 70 which is also near the KC Royals and Chiefs Stadium.
 This is a Jackson County Park and has full hookups.
 RV Park Review.com rating is 4 star.

 Longview Lake Campground – (Lees’ Summit/Grandview).
 Toured it 7/12/16 when we met some part timers for lunch.
 They had no problem finding a spot for their 36′ fifth wheel and there were plenty of larger rigs in the park.
 Depending on which way you enter, you might want to check google maps so you don’t get lost and have to turn down a tight road.
 The campsite is in an area away from the beaches and such so is fairly private.
 Could not see the lake from the spot.
 Nearby Lee’s Summit has plenty of restaurants.
 If staying on the south side of Kansas City, this would be a great location.
 They do have some full hookups.
 My phone would not connect to any WIFI and I don’t see that they advertise having it.
 No problem with local TV channels over the air and the folks we visited with had no issues with satellite.
 I know our Verizon and AT&T phones were fine.
 I noticed they hire workcampers and pay $400 for every seven day rotation, whatever that means.
 This is the largest of the Jackson County parks which have park rangers that patrol.
 RV Park review is 4 star.